 PowerRay Wizar---, Whats in the Box......

-This compact remote-controlled, camera-equipped robotic submarine, coupled with the Zeiss goggles, takes underwater viewing to a whole new dimension.
+If you use the PowerRay Wizard the way most people do — from a boat on the water’s surface — you’ll be perfectly dry.
+The compact remote-controlled, camera-equipped robotic submarine, coupled with the Zeiss goggles, takes underwater viewing to a new dimension.

-When wearing the VR One Goggles, move your head to control the PowerRay, see what the PowerRay sees.
-Or control the PowerRay using the handheld remote with your smartphone or tablet connected and a friend wears the goggles.
+When wearing the VR One Giggles, just move your head to control the PowerRay.
+It goes where your head points, you see what the PowerRay sees.
+Or control the PowerRay with the handheld remote with your smartphone or tablet connected, while a friend wears the goggles.
 Suddenly this unmanned underwater robot becomes a submersible for two — or more, if you add another pair of goggles.